Last Updated on

-Paris is an incredible city and one that is at the top of the list for most people traveling the world.
-If you’ve never been, I can tell you to believe the hype because it truly is an international city and one that shouldn’t be missed on a trip to Europe.
-Paris has a certain vibration which can only be understood by visiting and actually spending time there.
+Below are some of the top attractions and things to do in Paris when you visit.
+Paris is an incredible city, top of the list for most people traveling the world.
+If you’ve never been, I can tell you to believe the hype because it truly is an international city.
+One that shouldn’t be missed on a trip to Europe.
+Paris has a certain vibration which can only be understood by visiting.
 I had been to Paris before but never really experienced it like I did on my recent trip with Monograms Travel.

 I had been to Paris before but looking back I realize that I’d missed most of the major sights.
 It feels good having returned and experienced everything I had hoped to and more!
 Below are some of the top attractions, by no means is this an extensive list but definitely a great place to start…